cytoflow/cytoflow/docs/design.rst

   1. Instantiate a new operation or view

   2. Parameterize the operation or view (possibly by estimating parameters from a provided data set).

   3. Apply the operation or view to an :class:`~cytoflow.experiment.Experiment`.
-     If applying an operation, :meth`apply` returns a new Experiment.
+     If applying an operation, :meth:`apply` returns a new Experiment.

   The justification for these semantics is that it makes the *state* of the interacting objects really obvious.
 An operation or view's state doesn't